 Nothing bad can come of reading the information and being 100% confident with what you’re signing.
 Once that pen meets the paper, you don’t have the “I didn’t know what I was signing” defense.
 So be careful and avoid this dumb mistake.

 2. Using retirement funds for things other than retiring

-It’s tempting for everyone to see a lump sum of money sitting in an investing or retirement account and not touch it.
-But taking retirement funds out early and for other than it’s intended purposes, is very dangerous.
+It’s tempting for everyone to see a lump sum of money sitting in an investment or retirement account and not touch it.
+But taking retirement funds out early and for other, than it’s intended purposes, is very dangerous.

 Not only are you sabotaging your financial future, you’re tripping yourself up in the present too.
 Retirement funds are sometimes stupidly used for things like repayment of debt or investing opportunities.
 Gambling with your future is too risky.

 This decision seems simple enough, yet we all make this mistake over and over.
 Our memory banks have a short fuse and we forget how badly we handicapped ourselves the last time we bought something we couldn’t afford.

 How do you know you can’t afford it?
 Generally, you don’t pay out of pocket for it.
 If you have to take out a small loan, put it on a credit card (and don’t pay it off each month) or borrow money from another source, you shouldn’t be buying it.

 4. Staying too busy to focus on finances

 This one I don’t really relate to, since I love taking time to budget, save, invest and manage my finances.
 But a lot of people aren’t financial nerds like me, and they feel they don’t have time to do any of those things.